lisanne-lin/portfolio/content/smartship.md

 -   Managers can manage the accounts of operators by deleting their account, or assigning them to another ship

+<h3> My contribution </h3>
+I created the profile page for the project.
+It displays the user information, along with a notification component which displays 2 most recent notifications.
+It also features a todo list, where operators can add, delete and edit todos, as well as adding a date if needed.

 <img src= "images/covers/smartship_profile.png"/>

 <h3>What I have learned</h3>